I'm poor person without base, have no reason to be upset with party leadership: Azam Khan | Politics

 I'm poor person without base, have no reason to be upset with party leadership: Azam Khan

-As his absence from the SP MLAs meet fuelled speculation about his resentment with the party leadership, senior leader Azam Khan on Sunday said he is a poor person without any base and does not have any reason for being upset.Khan, who held immense sway in the party during the SP rule, was released from the Sitapur jail on Friday after spending 27 months in judicial custody in dozens of cases.
+As his absence from the SP MLAs meeting fuelled speculation about his resentment against the party leadership, senior leader Azam Khan on Sunday said he is a poor person without any base and does not have any reason to be upset.Khan, who held immense sway in the party during the SP rule, was released from the Sitapur jail on Friday after spending 27 months in judicial custody in dozens of cases.

 - Country: